kean/articles/2021-02-13-xcframeworks-caveats.markdown

 With this approach, I was finally able to ship my frameworks[^2].
 As a final test, I uploaded the app with the frameworks to TestFlight.

 If I were more diligent, I would've learned about the limitations before starting my work.
 I watched the WWDC video that I referenced earlier.
-I don't know how the crutial information about package dependencies exited my mind.
+I don't know how the crucial information about package dependencies exited my mind.
 Maybe I just haven't watched until the very end.
 At least it was before credits.
 Anyway, I didn't feel the need to rewatch it, because 90% of the video was trivial.

 I'm now thinking, could Xcode do something to at least communicate the problem early?
 It couldn't when I was writing a manifest, initially the package dependency was in a different repo.
 But it could probably throw a more user-friendly error during dependency resolution saying that the configuration isn't supported.